Michael Ian Black: 1991–2010

-Black also has some minor screen credits.
+Black also had some minor screen credits.
 He appeared twice on the Adult Swim show Tom Goes to the Mayor, was a guest voice on Seth Green's stop-motion show Robot Chicken, and later did a bit for Tim and Eric Awesome Show, Great Job!.
 He appeared on the Comedy Central shows Crank Yankers and Reno 911!.
 He had a cameo in David Wain's 2007 film The Ten as a prison guard.
 In September 2007, he released his first stand-up comedy album, I Am a Wonderful Man.
 In addition, he starred on the TV series Reaper as a gay demon trying to destroy the devil through acts of kindness.
 In 2008, Black published a book titled My Custom Van ...
 And 50 Other Mind-Blowing Essays That Will Blow Your Mind All Over Your Face.
 Also in 2008, he hosted Reality Bites Back, a scripted reality show on Comedy Central.

 Black then developed another show for Comedy Central, Michael Ian Black Doesn't Understand.
 The concept was later retooled as Michael & Michael Have Issues; a pilot episode, featuring Michael Showalter, was shot in August 2008.
 Comedy Central confirmed in February 2009 that a seven-episode run of the show would air in July.

 His first children's book, Chicken Cheeks, was published by Simon & Schuster Children's Publishing on January 6, 2009.
 The book is illustrated by Kevin Hawkes.
 In a starred review, Kirkus called the book "a perfect collaboration of text and illustration."
-An alternative review was aired on the Michael Showalter Showalter.
+An alternative review was aired on The Michael Showalter Showalter.

 Black appeared in several Sierra Mist and Klondike commercials, as well as an eBay commercial with Showalter.

 On February 21, 2009, Black instigated a "Celeb-Feud" — or as he called it, the "World's First Twitter War" — with LeVar Burton to see if he could muster more Twitter followers than Burton.
 Black dubbed the feud "LeWar."